walshbr/data-for-the-rest-of-us/index.md

 ## Late Assignments

 Because the course moves quickly and builds on itself, it's important to get your assignments in on time.
-If this becomes a problem, reach out to Brandon to discuss.
+If this becomes a problem, reach out to Brandon to discuss to see if we can work out alternatives for you.

 ## Attendance

 You are allowed one absence in the course.
 Please let me know ASAP if you have issues.
-Once you have more than one absence, it will decrease your letter grade by 1/3 (B to B-, etc.)
+Once you have more than one absence, it will decrease your letter grade by 1/3 (B to B-, etc.).
+In addition, it is important to show up for each other in every sense of the word.
+Presence in the course each day involves active participation in both your group project, discussion, and more.